tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 13\136 Setting up Redis
+Section 13\137 Setting up the basket class

-- Adding another service to startup class to hold Redis
-- Give one mpre key value in appsetting.json to read Redis
+- Setting up the basket class and items class to hold all types of parameter related to products